Cyber Security and Information Systems Information Analysis Center: DTIC Realignment and Restructuring

 To achieve these objectives, DTIC is forming new, consolidated IAC Basic Centers of Operation (BCOs).
 The BCOs are managed by both industry and academia.
 The DoD establishes IAC BCOs in areas of strategic importance, such as cyber security and information systems.
 An IAC BCO serves as the center for its technical community, and, as such, must maintain a connection with all of the key stakeholders within that community, to understand ongoing activities, current information, future strategies, and information needs.

 This mission remains unchanged in the new IAC structure.
 However, what the new approach brings is expanded scope, increased focus on technical information needs, and enhanced agility, as the Defense environment continues to evolve.

-BCOs will still analyze and synthesize scientific and technical information (STI).
+BCOs will analyze and synthesize scientific and technical information (STI).
 However, they are also to take on an expanded role in program analysis and integration by assessing and shaping nearly $6 billion in Technical Area Tasks (TATs).
-TATs are a companion offering of the IAC Program, through which DTIC leverages industry and academia's best and brightest to conduct research and analysis, developing innovative solutions to the most challenging requirements.
-IAC BCOs will ensure consistency with and reduce duplication of prior or other ongoing work by helping to ensure TATs are more responsive both to customer needs and broader DoD imperatives.
+TATs are a companion offering of the IAC Program, through which DTIC leverages industry and academia to conduct research and analysis, developing innovative solutions to the most challenging requirements.
+IAC BCOs ensures consistency with and reduce duplication of prior or other ongoing work by helping to ensure TATs are more responsive both to customer needs and broader DoD imperatives.
 BCOs are also required to ensure that TAT results are properly documented and made available for broad dissemination.
-This approach both achieves cost savings and reduces risks, ensuring that in this time of shrinking budgets and evolving requirements, the Defense community leverages all available knowledge to identify and implement innovative solutions.